Monk fruit sweetener is natural and 100–250 times sweeter than sugar. It contains zero calories and is thought to have antioxidant properties.

 Although mogroside extracts from monk fruit may have health benefits, more research is needed.

-To date, studies have used high doses of monk fruit extract that is much more concentrated than what you are likely to consume when taking it as a sweetener.
+To date, studies have used high doses of monk fruit extract that are much more concentrated than what you’re likely to encounter with a sweetener.

-It’s not clear what dosage people would need to consume in order to experience any of these health benefits.
+It’s not clear what dosage you would need to experience any of these health benefits.

-Bottom Line: Monk fruit extract is likely to have positive health benefits due to its antioxidant and anti-inflammatory properties.
-However, more research in humans is needed to confirm these benefits.
+Monk fruit extract is likely to have health benefits due to its antioxidant and anti-inflammatory properties.
+However, more research is needed.

-Monk fruit sweetener is relatively new to the market, and it was only in 2010 that the FDA recognized it as generally safe.
+Monk fruit sweetener is relatively new to the market, as the FDA only recognized it as generally safe in 2010.

-Monk fruit has been used as a food for hundreds of years, and there have been no reported negative side effects from consuming monk fruit sweetener.
+Monk fruit has been used as a food for hundreds of years, and there have been no reported side effects from eating the sweetener.